 No. A positive result in the ballot will mean that all eligible businesses over the threshold and within the BID boundary are required by law to pay for a 5 year period.

 14: If businesses vote ‘no’, will they still have to pay?

 Yes, if a majority vote in favour by number and rateable value, the levy will become mandatory.
 Payment of the levy carries the same enforcement as non-domestic rates (business rates).

 15: I’m a small business, will I benefit as much as the larger chains?

 The levy is a percentage of rateable value so generally, you will be paying a lot less than the multiples.
-However, the benefits will be equitable – for example the overall town marketing and promotion activities should benefit your business in particular.
+However, the benefits will be equitable.
+The projects and activities of the BID are designed to enhance the trading environment across the whole city.

 16: How do you ensure the BID investment adds value?